 Survey: This agenda item was covered by Marlies (see IV) and Tess (see (V).

+Committee updates:

-Committee updates: Mary (Development Committee) updated the BOT on the Annual Fund drive.
+Development Committee (Mary) updated the BOT on the Annual Fund drive.
 The parent Annual Fund Committee kicked off the drive on July 22, and it will run until September 22, 2017 with a goal of $110,000.
 Tess has been working with the committee to get the word out via email, mail, and social media.
 They hope to have 100% participation from the staff and the BOT.

-Mary (Governance Committee) reported that we will be recruiting potential board members, and we hope to present 2 board candidates at the Oct.
+Governance Committee (Mary) reported the committee will be recruiting potential board members, and hopes to present 2 board candidates at the Oct.
 11 meeting.
 The BOT presented names for potential candidates, and the Governance Committee will convene to discuss these candidates, set expectations for the candidates, and meet with them before the October board meeting.

 Board Self Assessment (Bud): Bud handed out a board self-assessment that he would like all BOT members to review before the October BOT meeting.